natalieholz/hugo-academic-natalie/content/publication/paradox/index.md

 publication: In *Scientific Reports*
 publication_short: In *SciRep*

-abstract: The human voice is a potent source of information to signal emotion.
-Nonspeech vocalizations (e.g., laughter, crying, moans, or screams), in particular, can elicit compelling affective experiences.
-Consensus exists that the emotional intensity of such expressions matters; however how intensity affects such signals, and their perception remains controversial and poorly understood.
-One reason is the lack of appropriate data sets.
-We have developed a comprehensive stimulus set of nonverbal vocalizations, the first corpus to represent emotion intensity from one extreme to the other, in order to resolve the empirically underdetermined basis of
+abstract: We have developed a comprehensive stimulus set of nonverbal vocalizations, the first corpus to represent emotion intensity from one extreme to the other, in order to resolve the empirically underdetermined basis of

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.